apigee/apigee-go-gen/README.md

 **Here's what you'll find:**

-* **Transformation commands:** Easily convert between Apigee's API Proxy format and YAML for better readability and management.
+* **Transformation commands:** Easily convert between Apigee's API proxy format and YAML for better readability and management.
 * **Templating commands:**  Enjoy powerful customization and dynamic configuration options, inspired by the flexibility of Helm using the Go [text/template](https://pkg.go.dev/text/template) engine.

 By using this tool alongside the [Apigee CLI](https://github.com/apigee/apigeecli), you'll unlock a highly customizable workflow.
 This is perfect for both streamlined local development and robust CI/CD pipelines.